vidarh/skrift/README.md

 and want *pure Ruby*, consider this gem, with the caveat that the rewrite is *new* and likely buggy.

+## Name

 "Skrift" is Norwegian for "text", "writing", or "scripture", and so a close cognate of "Schrift".
 Since I'm Norwegian, it seemed like an appropriate way to set this apart from `libschrift` and ensure that if anyone want to do a gem directly wrapping the C librarly the name remains available.

+## License

+While it's rewritten in Ruby and changed reasonably since, given it owes so much to `libschrift`, I decided to stick with the same license (the ISC License), since it's very permissive.
+See `LICENSE.md`

 ## This code is opinionated